Multi-Factor Authentication (MFA) with Redis Cache and OTP

 -

-The module allows you to create a session in the client’s browser.
-And the module enables you to set Redis as the session store.
-Run the following command in your terminal.
+module enables you to set Redis as the session store.
+Run the following command in your terminal.1npm i express-session connect-redis

 -